 Although Taobao has banned all Blockchain-related activities, there is no ban on Blockchain in the country.
 Recently, the Chinese government has been highly confident in Blockchain technology.

 The government even backed a $1 billion Blockchain fund that was introduced to assist Blockchain startups.

-Even with this new development, traders of cryptocurrencies in China are still very much positive minded believing there will be a change in the nearest future.
+Even with this new development, traders of cryptocurrencies in China are still very much positive-minded believing there will be a change in the nearest future.

 According to PBoC’s new head, Yi Gang, he stated that “Bitcoin is a currency that provides freedom to anyone that uses it,” emphatically calling the currency transparent.

-Record has it that PBoC filed the most number of Blockchain patents in 2017.
+The record has it that PBoC filed the most number of Blockchain patents in 2017.

-Notwithstanding the dwindling state of Cryptocurrency in China and its hostilities towards the virtual currency technology, we can boldly say that digital monies still have a chance of survival.
+Notwithstanding the dwindling state of Cryptocurrency in China and its hostilities towards virtual currency technology, we can boldly say that digital monies still have a chance of survival.